-5. Walk out to sea on New Brighton Pier
+5. Walk Out to Sea on New Brighton Pier

 In fact, there are quite a few things to do in the New Brighton suburb.
-The beaches are popular for surfing and sunbathing weather permitted, of course.
+The beaches are popular for surfing and sunbathing weather permitting, of course.
 Plus, a walk along Marine Parade offers shops and cafes.
 Find out more in 10 Free or Cheap Things To Do in New Brighton

 Location: New Brighton

-6. Go on the Bridle Path Walk
+6. Go On the Bridle Path Walk

-Who needs to pay for a gondola up the Port Hills when you have twoworking legs (and a tight wallet)?
+Who needs to pay for a gondola up the Port Hills when you have two working legs (and a tight wallet)?
 Remarkable views of Christchurch can be enjoyed from the Bridle Path walk, which is 3hours return.
 The Bridle Path Walk starts just below the gondola.
 To get there without a car, Metro Bus number 28 takes you from Central Station to the Gondola base and through to Lyttelton.